dataunions/dataunions/README.md

 DataUnionSidechain records member joins and parts made by "agents".
 Agents are set at init, and can be added by the admin.

 #### Accounting for Earning Split in Constant Time
 DataUnionSidechain accounts for the earnings of a member, ie`SUM(earnings/active_members)` for all the time they were active.
-We account for this in constant time by recording this monotonically increasing quantity:
+We account for this in constant time by recording the monotonically increasing quantity of Lifetime Member Earnings, or LME.

-`LME [Lifetime Member Earnings] = SUM(earnings/active_members) for all time`
+Every time new earnings are added: `new LME = old LME + (new earnings / active members)`

 For each active member we store `member_address -> LME(join_time)`.
 The earnings of an active member are then `LME(current) - LME(join_time)`.